Fierce warriors, Druid priests, and intricate artwork are part of a mysterious yet enduring culture that got its start in European pre-history.

 The Druids presided over seasonal festivals, in which the sun was honored with animal sacriﬁces.
-Druidic teaching included doctrines that described the immortality of the soul and reincarnation and the sacredness of trees, which they believed to contain magical properties.
+Druidic teaching included doctrines that described the immortality of the soul, reincarnation, and the sacredness of trees, which they believed to contain magical properties.

 But the Druids were secondary to their Gods.
 Although tribes were protected by their own deities, a few gods were honored by all.
-The universal mother goddess Ana was as a ﬁgure of abundance and the earth, who kept the sacred Cauldron of Plenty.
+The universal mother goddess Ana represented abundance and the earth, and was the goddess who kept the sacred Cauldron of Plenty.
 Lugu and Beli, Ana’s consorts, were the gods of light and fire.
-Likewise, Daronwy was a thunder god, and Epona was the goddess of the horse.
-Place-gods also protected sacred locations such as rivers, wells, forests, and groves.
+Likewise, Daronwy was the thunder god, and Epona the goddess of the horse.
+Place gods also protected sacred locations such as rivers, wells, forests, and groves.

-Another important tradition was the Kingdom of Fairy, which the Celts believed had their own classes and social organization.
-Individual fairies such as the leprechaun and banshee—as well as the spirits of the ﬁeld, woods, and rivers—provided good or bad luck to farmers, hunters, and fishermen.
+Another important tradition was the Kingdom of Fairy, a magical realm that the Celts believed had their own classes and social organization.
+Individual fairies such as the leprechaun and banshee—as well as the spirits of the ﬁeld, woods, and rivers—were believed to provide good or bad luck to farmers, hunters, and fishermen.
 Fairies were said to appear most commonly on feast days, such as Beltane (May Eve), Midsummer, and La Samhna (November Eve).

 Holy locations for the Celts included lakes, into which they hurled weapons and treasure captured in battle.
 In fact, a lake near Toulouse, France (right), when dredged by the Romans in 280 BC, was found to contain 110,000 pounds of silver and 100,000 pounds of Celtic gold treasure.